What is the SPUR Location Grants Program?

 - $25,000 grant funding

-- Information sessions over two weeks for up to four team members, covering WA Government location data types, data visualisation tools and procurement policies and processes not currently available through any single source
+- Information sessions from all other Partner Agencies (for up to four team members) covering WA Government location data types, data visualisation tools and procurement policies and processes

-- 6 months’ access to WA Government geospatial expertise to advance your project.
+- Six months’ access to WA Government geospatial expertise to help you network and advance your project.

 What is location data?